Felix Cassel: Other activities

+Personal life and death

-On 18 November 1908, he married Lady Helen Grimston, daughter of the Earl of Verulam, who died in 1947.
+On 18 November 1908, Cassel married Lady Helen Grimston, daughter of the Earl of Verulam, who died in 1947.
 They had three sons and two daughters, one of whom, Josephine, married the physiologist and mountaineer Griffith Pugh in 1939.
 Cassel's county estate was at Putteridge Bury, near Luton.

-He died in hospital at Midhurst on 22 February 1953 aged 83 and was succeeded in the baronetcy by his son, Francis (1912–1969).
+Cassel died in hospital at Midhurst on 22 February 1953 aged 83 and was succeeded in the baronetcy by his son, Francis (1912–1969).